glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 Currently, there is no input for GCTL events, therefore the processing the GCTL events is left for a later upgrade.
-Instead, 120,641 GLW tokens are given to the cgp region each week, 18,119 GLW tokens are given to the utah region each week, 18,119 GLW tokens are given to the colorado region each week, and 18,119 GLW tokens are given to the missouri region each week.
+Instead, 120,641 GLW tokens are given to the cgp region each week (region 1), 18,119 GLW tokens are given to the utah region each week (region 2), 18,119 GLW tokens are given to the colorado region each week (region 3), and 18,119 GLW tokens are given to the missouri region each week (region 4).
 These values will need to be scaled by 1e18.

 To apply the `glw_inflation` to buckets, the algorithm will first determine the range of weeks that need to be checked.
 It does this by iterating over every